Teaching Artists: Director/Choreographers & Music Directors

 - Various other duties depending on the program, school, or requirements

-- Meet and align with our Teaching Artist Competencies
+- Align with our mission, vision, values, and Teaching Artist Competencies

 - Experience and interest in working with students from diverse populations with a wide range of abilities